100 Black Men of America: History

 The initial idea for 100 Black Men of America was conceived in New York in 1963 by a group of African American professionals who wanted to improve the quality of life and economic opportunities for the black community by fostering better education and youth development.
-Elements of the organization’s creed that dated from this era (e.g. no member shall be without transportation, no member shall be without legal representation, etc.) provide some insight into the challenges faced by many African American organizations during the height of the Civil Rights Movement in the early 1960s.
-Some of the early members were David Dinkins and Jackie Robinson.
+Elements of the organization's creed that dated from this era (e.g. no member shall be without transportation, no member shall be without legal representation, etc.) provide some insight into the challenges faced by many African American organizations during the height of the Civil Rights Movement in the early 1960s.
+Some of the early members were David Dinkins, J. Bruce Llewellyn and Jackie Robinson.

 By 1976, a separate chapter was formed in New Jersey, and before 1987, other chapters formed in most major U.S. cities.
 Between 1983 and 1986, these chapters held several national conferences with the aim of forming a more official national organization.
 On May 27, 1987, 100 Black Men of America, Inc. held its first national conference in Atlanta, Georgia, with businessman Nathaniel Goldstein as its first president and chairman of the board.

 In 1994, the organization established the Collegiate 100 as an auxiliary to its chapters throughout the nation.
 The Collegiate 100 is composed of only young men actively enrolled in college.
 The Collegiate 100 members provide support for the chapters as well as receive mentoring from chapter members.

 In 2010, the organization established an auxiliary for young professional men known as the Emerging 100.
 The Emerging 100 focuses on the recruitment and engagement of men between the ages of 22 and 35.
 Atlanta is the first city to establish an Emerging 100 auxiliary and Houston is the second.